wavemaker/docs/learn/how-tos/upgrade-guide-wavemaker-10-to-11.md

 ![](/learn/assets/help-verify-functionality.png)

+### Deploy and Test Application

-As part of testing in the Preview mode, check for all the following:
+To test the app, go to **Preview** and verify if the project previews as expected, and check for all the following:

 1. Preview all the pages.
 2. Test typical breakage cases.